 Universities must make public all of their clinical trial protocols and results — past, present and future — on public registries.
-UAEM urges universities to live up to their social missions and become leaders in the drive for greater clinical trial transparency by becoming signatories of the World Health Organisation’s joint statement on public disclosure of results from clinical trials and committing to fully implement its provisions.
+UAEM urges universities to live up to their social missions and become leaders in the drive for greater clinical trial transparency by maintaining 100% compliance under the FDAAA.

-of all applicable clinical trials on ClinicalTrials.gov, the world's largest clinical trials register, have not reported results (AllTrials).
+Approximately 1 in 3 applicable clinical trials registered on ClinicalTrials.gov, the world’s largest clinical trial register, have failed to report results.
+(FDAAA Trials Tracker)

-The NIH gives $37B of US taxpayer money to 2,500+ universities and medical schools annually to do basic biomedical research.
-In 2017, 38% went into clinical research, clinical trials, and supportive activities (NIH)2
+The NIH gives $41.7B of US taxpayer money to 2,500+ universities and medical schools annually to do basic biomedical research.
+In 2017, about 40% went into clinical research, clinical trials, and supporting activities (NIH)2

 [ Unregistered ]